couchbaselabs/dcp-documentation/spec.md

     <- Hello!
 I'm on partition 5, last failover I saw was 'DRF394'
     -> OK, go ahead.
 The last failover on partition 5 was 'DRF394'
-    <- Got 'DRF394', and I'm ready to start receiving changes on partition 5 from sequence 434
+    <- Got 'DRF394', and I'm ready to start receiving changes on partition 5
+       from sequence 434
     # ... change stream follows ...

 #### Connection handshake by a resuming client, across failovers

  * The client had previously seen up to sequence 434
  * The first failover following `'DRF394'` was `'QER053'` at sequence 426
- * The client cannot roll back *exactly* to 426, but *can* roll back to 418
+ * The client's latest received snapshot marker that is before sequence 426 is at 418

 **Handshake**: